CassidyMabey/ollama-model-gui/README.md

 -   This project was built using Flask and Ollama.
 -   Assets from various free sources were used for the user interface.

+## Note
+This was created on another account for my work experience.
+This is programmed by me